What is there to do in West Asheville, NC? A lot! Think eating, drinking, shopping, and mural-spying.

 West Asheville is also known for its popular dive bars and eclectic events:

 - The Whale (507 Haywood Rd #10) – One of our favorite West Asheville bars for beer, The Whale frequently rotates their extensive national and international beer menu.
-Grab lunch from Haywood Common, and enjoy beer and grub on their covered and uncovered patios.
+Enjoy beer and grub on their covered and uncovered patios.